binbashroot/workgroups_azure/docs/practice_labs_README.md

 >The task must be completed in a single command
 >Put the command you used in a script called /opt/scripts/task16.sh

-### Task 16
+### Task 17
 **Find Files**
 >Find all files owned by larry and copy them to a folder called /tmp/task17_files

-### Task 17
+### Task 18
 **Chrony**
->Configure servera.example.com to be a ntp client from serverb.example.com
+>Configure rhcsa-vm-1 to be a ntp client from rhcsa-vm-0
 >Validate time has been properly synced and write results to /tmp/time_validation.out

-### Task 18
+### Task 19
 **Logical volumes**
-> On serverb.example.com
+> On rhcsa-vm-1
->> Using /dev/sdb do the following:
+>> Using /dev/sdc do the following:
 >>> Create a 1G partition
 >>> Create a 500M logical volume 500M that belongs to the rhcsavg volume group
 >>>

 **Swap**
->On serverb.example.com
+>On rhcsa-vm-1
+>> Using /dev/sdc do the following:
 >>Create a 2G swap partition
 >>Swap partition must persist across reboots
 >>

-## Task 18
+## Task 20
 **Configure nfs to mount user home directories automatically**
 > The following three users larry, moe, and curly must be able to automatically mount their shared directories
-> from serverb.example.com whenever they log into servera.example.com
+> from rhcsa-vm-0 whenever they log into rhcsa-vm-1

-## Task 19
+## Task 21
 **Configure httpd to use nfs**
-> SOURCE: serverb.example.com:/webfiles
+> SOURCE: rhcsa-vm-0:/webfiles
-> DESTINATION HOST: servera.example.com
+> DESTINATION HOST: rhcsa-vm-1.example.com
-> The mount point on the destination host should /var/www/html/rhcsa
+> The mount point on the destination host should /var/www/html/webfiles
 > The mount point on the destination host should persist across reboots
-> You must be able to see http://servera.example.com/rhcsa/index.html
+> You must be able to see http://rhcsa-vm-1.example.com/webfiles/index.html

-## Task 20
+## Task 22
 **Create mount as an indirect autofs mount**
-> Configure servera.example.com to mount files from serverb.example.com:/share/data to /shares/data whenever someone enters the /shares/data directory
+> Configure rhcsa-vm-1 to mount files from rhcsa-vm-0:/share/data to /shares/data whenever someone enters the /shares/data directory

-## Task 21
+## Task 23
 **Create mount as an direct autofs mount**
-> Mount the following nfs share on servera.example.com
+> Mount the following nfs share on rhcsa-vm-1
-> SOURCE:  serverb.example.com:/share/data2
+> SOURCE:  rhcsa-vm-0:/share/data2
-> Configure servera.example.com to mount files from serverb.example.com:/share/data2 to /data2
+> Configure rhcsa-vm-1 to mount files from rhcsa-vm-0:/share/data2 to /data2
 > whenever /data2 is accessed

-## Task 22
+## Task 24
 **Configure a directory to be used by multiple teams**
 > Create the /opt/marvel directory
 > THe directory should be owned by student
 > The group should be owned by marvel
 > Any created, copied, or moved to /opt/marvel should become automatically be owned by the marvel group.

-## Task 23
+## Task 25
 **Configure httpd to listen on port 8888**
-> Modify apache webserver to listen on port 8888
+> Modify apache webserver on rhcsa-vm-1 to listen on port 8888
 > Restart the httpd service
+> validate by executing a curl call from rhcsa-vm-0 to http://rhcsa-vm-1:8888/exercise/index.html
-> You must be able to see http://servera.example.com:8888/exam/index.html
+> You must be able to see http://servera.example.com:8888/exercise/index.html

+## Task 26
+**Create a logical volume**
+>Volume Group: azuretestvg
+>Logical Volume: foolv
+>Size: 2G
+>Mountpoint: /foo
+>Filesystem: xfs
+>Disk: /dev/sdc
+>Must be persistent on reboot

-## Task 24
+## Task 27
-**Install and Configure Time Sync Software**
-> Configure servera as a time sync client to 192.168.1.122
+**Create a logical volume**
+>Volume Group: azuretestvg
+>Logical Volume: barlv
+>Size: 2G
+>Mountpoint: /bar
+>Filesystem: ext3
+>Disk: /dev/sdc
+>Must be persistent on reboot